Continual Learning Through Introspection: Training Language Models to Generate Transferable Self-Knowledge via Reinforcement Learning

 The GRPO phase (Section 3.2) produces a library of validated introspections with ground truth effectiveness mappings: for each introspection , we know which question types it helps and its measured advantage score.
 This gives us a dataset of triples.
 The second training phase uses supervised fine-tuning to teach the model to select the right introspection for a given task.

 Given a problem statement, the model should generate tags containing the introspection most relevant to the current task.
-The SFT training data is constructed directly from Phase 1: for each question , the target is the introspection that achieved the highest introspection advantage on 's type cluster.
+The SFT training data is constructed directly from Phase 1: for each question , the target is the introspection that achieved the highest introspection advantage on .

 Compositional generalisation through sampling.
 SFT trains the model to produce introspections token-by-token from a learned distribution.
 At inference time, the model samples from this distribution—it need not reproduce any introspection verbatim.
 Because the distribution is learned over many introspection examples spanning different error types, sampling can produce novel recombinations: introspections the model has never generated during training but that combine elements from multiple learned introspections.